stat545ubc-2022/assignment-b1-and-b2-jowong4/README.md

     #> [1] 5 5 1 2 3 3 4 5 0

-NOTE: jitter plots are stochastic so the the plots may look different.
-It is only meant to give the user a visual represenation of the data and the summary statistics generated from the data.
+NOTE: jitter plots are stochastic so the the plots may look different even when you use the same data.
+The boxplot visualization is only meant to give the users a visual represenation of the data and the summary statistics generated from the data.